+Exi hi hi to
-Exhibits 3.1(1) Eleventh Amended and Restated Certificate of Incorporation 3.2(2) Amended and Restated By-Laws 4.1(3) Form of Common Stock certificate of the Registrant 31.1 Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 $Certification of Chief Executive \ Officer \ and \ Chief Financial \ Officer \ Pursuant \ to \ Section \ 906 \ of the \ Sarbanes-Oxley \ Act \ of \ 2002.$ 101.INS+ XBRL Instance Document.
-101.SCH+ XBRL Taxonomy Extension Schema Document.
-101.CAL+ XBRL Taxonomy Extension Calculation Linkbase Document.
-101.DEF+ XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB+ XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE+ XBRL Taxonomy Extension Presentation Linkbase Document.

-- (1) Filed as Exhibit 3.2 to Amendment No. 5 to Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 6, 2012, and incorporated herein by reference. - (2) Filed as Exhibit 3.3 to Amendment No. 5 to Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 6, 2012, and incorporated herein by reference. - (3) Filed as Exhibit 4.1 to Amendment No. 5 to Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 6, 2012, and incorporated herein by reference.

-- Furnished herewith. - + In accordance with Rule 406T of Regulation S-T, these XBRL (eXtensible Business Reporting Language) documents are furnished and not filed or a part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, or Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under these sections.
+- 2.1(1) Agreement and Plan of Merger, dated as of July 26, 2012, by and among the Registrant, Zebra Acquisition Corporation, Zencoder Inc. and the Securityholders' Representative named therein. - 3.1(2) Eleventh Amended and Restated Certificate of Incorporation - 3.2(3) Amended and Restated By-Laws - 4.1(4) Form of Common Stock certificate of the Registrant - 31.1 Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive Officer and Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.INS+ XBRL Instance Document. - 101.SCH+ XBRL Taxonomy Extension Schema Document. - 101.CAL+ XBRL Taxonomy Extension Calculation Linkbase Document. - 101.DEF+ XBRL Taxonomy Extension Definition Linkbase Document. - 101.LAB+ XBRL Taxonomy Extension Label Linkbase Document. - 101.PRE+ XBRL Taxonomy Extension Presentation Linkbase Document. - (1) Filed as Exhibit 2.1 to the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on July 26, 2012, and incorporated herein by reference. - (2) Filed as Exhibit 3.2 to Amendment No. 5 to Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 6, 2012, and incorporated herein by reference. - (3) Filed as Exhibit 3.3 to Amendment No. 5 to Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 6, 2012, and incorporated herein by reference. - (4) Filed as Exhibit 4.1 to Amendment No. 5 to Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 6, 2012, and incorporated herein by reference. - Furnished herewith. - + In accordance with Rule 406T of Regulation S-T, these XBRL (eXtensible Business Reporting Language) documents are furnished and not filed or a part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, or Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under these sections.